Register to vote

 A postal vote is where your vote is sent to you before polling day and a proxy vote is where you ask another person to vote on your behalf.

-To apply for a postal or proxy vote:
+Find out more and apply for a postal or proxy vote

 Do you need to get in touch with us?
 Use our contact form.